apernet/mwgp/PRINCIPLES.md

 ## WireGuard Index Translation

-Thankfully the Sender and Receiver is not in the encrypted part (and it cannot be, as WireGuard itself need it to determine the session key to use).
+Thankfully the Sender and Receiver in the WireGuard protocol is not verified by the encrypted part.

 So the proxy may set the Sender (only need to re-compute the MAC of handshake packets, which requires the PublicKey of both side), and modify the Receiver of